debjitbis08/website/src/content/post/tagless-final/2025-03-10-typed-tagless-final-interpreters-part-1.md

 Example, we should be able to write the following in our language, `8 + (-2)`.

 Once we have written some 'code' in our language, we should be able to evaluate the code and also pretty print it.
-Which means, we should have to write two _interpreters_[^2] for our language.
+This means, we need to write two different _interpreters_[^2] for our language.

-[^2]: Defined interpreter from SICP
+[^2]: A procedure or program that directly evaluates and executes expressions written in a programming language, thereby giving meaning to those expressions.

 ## Initial Embedding

 We can use a sum type[^3] where each term will be an element of the syntax.
-Unfortunately, what is just a single line in Haskell, in Typescript requires us to create the constructor functions on our own.
-We could also the OO way, but I am not going to.
+Unfortunately, what is just a single line in Haskell, in TypeScript requires us to create the constructor functions on our own.
+We could also the Object oriented way, but I am not going to.

-[^3]: Talk about Algebraic Data Types
+[^3]: Sum types are type of Algebraic Data Types (ADTs).
+ADTs are composite types used in functional programming languages, allowing complex data structures to be defined by combining simpler types through operations such as sums (variants) and products (records or tuples).

 ```typescript
 type Exp =